 The ram is an important animal symbol for the Bobo people, associated with male aggression.

-Bolo masks are primarily danced with for entertainment during communal occasions like funerals, male initiations, and harvest celebrations.
+Bolo masks are primarily danced for entertainment during communal occasions like funerals, male initiations, and harvest celebrations.
 Comprising both animal and human features, the mask––always worn by a male dancer––refers to the cultural significance of the ram, an animal associated with male aggression across sub-Saharan Africa.
-The painted surface designs possibly imitate protective, supernatural amulets worn by different people in the region.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.